junxit/us-congress-bills-117/metadata.md

 - 2022-09-30 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 400 - 31 (Roll no. 477).
 - 2022-09-30 — Resolution provides for the consideration of the Senate amendment to H. R. 6833 and H.R.
 8987, and an hour of debate for each measure.
 It also provides for a motion to recommit H.R.
 6833.
 - 2022-09-30 — The previous question was ordered pursuant to the rule.
+- 2022-10-11 — Received in the Senate.
+- 2022-11-14 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2022-11-15 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 547.